Professor & H.E. Hartfelder/Southland Corp Regents Chair

 download vita (pdf)

 Marcia.
-Barnes is a Professor of Special Education and holds the Manuel J. Justiz Endowed Chair in Math, Science, and Technology in Teacher Education.
-She studies typical and atypical development of mathematics and reading comprehension and has a special emphasis on learning difficulties in children with neurodevelopmental disorders and acquired brain injury.
+Barnes is a Professor of Special Education, she studies typical and atypical development of mathematics and reading comprehension and has a special emphasis on learning difficulties in children with neurodevelopmental disorders and acquired brain injury.
 She has over 100 publications including articles in refereed journals, book chapters, and books.
 She has received grant support from the Institute of Educational Sciences, the National Institute of Child Health and Development, the Canadian Institutes of Health Research and the Canadian Language and Literacy Research Network.
 Current research in mathematics compares the efficacy of an early mathematics intervention with combined mathematics and attention interventions for preschool children at high risk for later math learning difficulties.
 Her current reading research involves investigating the sources of secondary students’ comprehension difficulties and experimental work to test the malleability of text-level skills such as inference-making that are important for reading comprehension.

 Ph.D., McMaster University